Thursday, May 2nd, 2019 is Yom HaShoah - Holocaust Remembrance Day in Israel. When is the siren and how is the day commemorated?

-*"El Malei Rachamin" for Yom HaShoah
+The words to "El Malei Rachamin" for Yom HaShoah

 |God, full of mercy, who dwells on high, provide a sure rest upon the Divine Presence's wings, within the range of the holy and the pure, whose shining resemble the sky's, all the souls of the six million Jews, victims of the European Holocaust, who were murdered, slaughtered, burnt and exterminated for the Sanctification of the Name, by the German Nazi assassins and their helpers from the rest of the peoples.
 Therefore, the Master of Mercy will protect them forever, from behind the hiding of his wings, and will tie their souls with the rope of life.
 The Everlasting is their heritage, the Garden of Eden shall be their resting room, and they shall rest peacefully upon their lying place, they will stand for their fate in the end of days, and let us say: Amen||